 Obituary of Craig William Abbott

-Craig William Abbott passed away on May 6, 2019 at Sierra Nevada Memorial Hospital.
+Craig passed away on May 6, 2019 at Sierra Nevada Memorial Hospital.
 He was 68.

 He was born on February 21, 1951.